gvwilson/thirdbit/_posts/2022/2022-07-09-poynting-collector.md

 Back in 2020 I [asked](https://twitter.com/gvwilson/status/1309927394468392961):

 > If you're running a 400KW oscillation overthruster in 5-10 msec bursts,
-> how much shielding do you need to reduce harmful effects
-> from the intermediate vector bosons it throws off
+> how much shielding do you need to the intermediate vector bosons it throws off
 > to acceptable levels?
-> (Beam alignment is phase neutral but non-moiré.)
+> (Beam alignment is going to be phase neutral but non-moiré.)

 One person responded: